UMD-INST377/Group-Project-Base/README.md

 - The custom input page will allow users to input their own music into the database.

 ## Target Browsers
 The target browsers for our application are most, if not all, devices with web browser capabilities.
+Ideally, the user should use the latest versions of their technology, but our application should be avaialable to most softwares including the most popular ones like IOS, Android, Google Chrome, etc.

 # Developer Manual

 ## How to install the application and all dependencies
 To download our actual project, just select the clone repository button for this repository to clone it to your computer.
+Once you have cloned it, you could also fork it by clicking on the 'fork' button in the upper right hand corner.
+This allows you to use it as a repository for only your device.
 Using Github desktop is the most straight-forward way to clone the repository.
 You can find information about Github Desktop here: https://desktop.github.com/

 # Documentation